meirtsvi/WazeWP7/README.md

 ### OK, SO WHAT'S NEXT?
 HOW DO I START?

+1. Install font.ttf and font_normal.ttf fonts under resources directory
-You open the .sln file from WazeWP7 and run it.
+2. Open the .sln file from WazeWP7 and run it.
 As simple as that.

 ### COOL, NOW I WANT TO CHANGE THE BEHAVIOUR.
 HOW DO I DO THAT?